verterok/tritcask/README.md

 ## Using Cask

 `Cask` is a dict-like interface backed by a Tritcask store.
-It provides a familiar dictionary API for storing and retrieving Python objects.
+It provides a familiar dictionary API for storing and retrieving Python primitive types.
 You can create a cask from a path using the `from_path` class method.

 ### Example